B-Anonymous-King/HTML_tutorial/README.md

 # HTML tutorial DAY 1
 **<html></html>**
-The entire code of webpage lies in between these tags
+The entire code of webpage lies in between these tag